Holiness movement: Entire sanctification

-This experience of entire sanctification or Perfection is generally identified with the filling of or the baptism of the Holy Ghost.
-This doctrine is shared with traditional Methodism.
-John Swanel Inskip explained, "There is, however, one doctrine, in a great measure peculiar to Methodism.
+This experience of entire sanctification or Perfection is generally identified with the filling of or the baptism of the Holy Ghost, the term used by Methodism's systematic theologian John William Fletcher.
+As such, entire sanctification is also known in the Methodist tradition as Baptism with the Holy Spirit.
+Fletcher emphasized that the experience of entire sanctification, through the indwelling of the Holy Spirit, cleanses the believer of original sin and empowers the believer for service to God.
+John Swanel Inskip, a minister in the Methodist Episcopal Church, explained, "There is, however, one doctrine, in a great measure peculiar to Methodism.
 It is that, in which we teach the possibility of man attaining a state of grace in the present life, in which he will be made free from sin."

-Reflecting this inward holiness, Holiness Methodists, who make up the bulk of the Holiness Movement, have emphasized the Wesleyan-Arminian doctrine outward holiness, which includes practices such as the wearing of modest clothing and not using profanity in speech; Holiness Quakers have likewise emphasized the Friends teaching on testimony of simplicity, while the Holiness Anabaptists (such as Holiness River Brethren and Holiness Mennonites) have upheld their belief in nonconformity to the world.
-Baptists who have embraced the second work of grace have founded their own denominations, such as the Holiness Baptist Association and Ohio Valley Association of the Christian Baptist Churches of God.
+Reflecting this inward holiness, denominations aligned with the holiness movement have emphasized modesty and sobriety.
+However, the terminology used to define this varies with the tradition (e.g., Methodist versus Quaker versus Anabaptist).
+Holiness Methodists, who make up the bulk of the Holiness Movement, have emphasized the Wesleyan-Arminian doctrine outward holiness, which includes practices such as the wearing of modest clothing and not using profanity in speech.
+Holiness Quakers have emphasized the Friends teaching on testimony of simplicity.
+Holiness Anabaptists, such as Holiness River Brethren and Holiness Mennonites, have upheld their belief in nonconformity to the world.

 Definition of sin

 Holiness adherents also hold to a distinctive definition of (actual) sin.
 They believe that "only conscious sins are truly sins."
-Historian Charles Jones, explains “Believing that sin was conscious disobedience to a known law of God, holiness believers were convinced that the true Christian, having repented of every known act of sin, did not and could not willfully sin again and remain a Christian.”
-Historian Benjamin Pettit describes the approach of the Wesleyan-Holiness movement as: 1.
-“The person who sins is not a Christian but a sinner.
+Historian Charles Jones explained, "Believing that sin was conscious disobedience to a known law of God, holiness believers were convinced that the true Christian, having repented of every known act of sin, did not and could not willfully sin again and remain a Christian."
+Historian Benjamin Pettit described the approach of the Wesleyan-Holiness movement as: 1.
+"The person who sins is not a Christian but a sinner.